Part 1: Who Should Clean Their Colon & Why

 Ironically, even those with chronic diarrhea are autointoxicated and in desperate need of colon cleansing.
 One of the primary causes of diarrhea are those irritating encrustations on the colon walls, that cannot be removed by ordinary means.
 In response, the body steps up its naturally slow and gentle peristaltic pulses, creating forceful spasms which result as diarrhea.

-These intensely painful projections are actually varicose veins at the anus.
+These intensely painful projections are actually varicose veins in the anus.
 They’re brought on by straining to eliminate sticky, uncooperative stools.

 - Diverticulitis/ Prolapsed Colon/ Collapsed Colon